conorpol/AirbnbAlgorithm/README.md

 # AirbnbAlgorithm
-Our final project for MGSC 401 is to tackle an important question for today's tourism economy.
+A final to tackle an important question for today's tourism economy.

 --> How much will my place make on Airbnb?